 All performances are required to provide one or two Lighting Designers, who will work alongside our Showquest Lighting Director through both your rehearsal time and performance.
 This student does not require any previous experience with lighting, take it as an opportunity to learn!

 Events will be held at professional venues in each region around Aotearoa.
 Ticket information will be released closer to the time.
-Find the date and venue info under the ‘About’ tab.
+Find the date and venue info under the 'Dates/Ticket' tab.

 A wearable art competition for student designers run in collaboration with our friends at World of WearableArt.
 Students can exhibit their larger than life creations at a live Showquest event around Aotearoa.